Coding Project: LLVM Analysis

 Assignment Details

-The basic idea of this part is to construct the control-flow graph of each function declared in a given input file and output those control-flow graphs in the graphviz dot format.
+The basic idea of is to construct the control-flow graph of each function declared in a given input file and output those control-flow graphs in the graphviz dot format.
 For each function in the input, the program will output a graphviz control-flow graph.
-The nodes have record shape and an empty label.
-Edges should be directed and have a label according to their position in the branch.
+The nodes should have record shape.
+For the sake of grading, it is sufficient to simply output the correct structure of the CFG with the correct edge labels.
+The labels of each node will not be graded (however it is probably a good idea to print out the llvm instructions within each node label for your own debugging).
+Edges should be directed and have a label according to their position in the branch, starting at index 0.
 For example, consider the input

 Example 1 Input: